 The projections have a 10 year span.
-The current projections cover the 2016–26 decade.
+The current projections cover the 2022–32 decade.

 No, BLS only prepares 10-year projections.
 Most states prepare both long- and short-term projections for their state and local areas.
-State projections are available from http://www.projectionscentral.com.
+State projections are available from http://www.projectionscentral.org.

 The fastest growing occupations can be found in this table and reflect jobs with the largest rate of change, in terms of percentage.

-The projections are available only for 2026.
+The projections are available only for the terminal year.

 BLS prepares projections only for the nation as a whole.
 Projections of industry and occupational employment are prepared by each state, using input from the BLS National projections.
 Contact information for State labor market information offices is available at https://www.bls.gov/bls/ofolist.htm.

 Employment projections from previous years are available in projections issues of the Monthly Labor Review and in archived news releases.
 Data files for a limited number of previous projections are available on request.
-Projections for previous periods are not always comparable to the 2016–26 projections, however, because of changes in industry and occupational classifications, historical data revision, and changes in projections procedures.
+Projections for previous periods are not always comparable to the latest projections, however, because of changes in industry and occupational classifications, historical data revision, and changes in projections procedures.

 The historical data in the Employment Projections program’s National Employment Matrix combines employment data from several different sources.
 Data on industries comes primarily from the Current Employment Statistics (CES) program.
-This employment is distributed to occupations using staffing patterns from the Occupational Employment Statistics (OES) survey.
+This employment is distributed to occupations using staffing patterns from the Occupational Employment and Wage Statistics (OEWS) survey.
 In addition, the matrix incorporates data for industries not covered by CES and OES – agriculture and private households – from the Current Population Survey (CPS), as well as employment data for self-employed workers.
 A more detailed description of data sources is available at https://www.bls.gov/emp/documentation/projections-methods.htm.